 How long does Egg Salad last?

-I personally wouldn’t dare let egg salad sit in my fridge for more than four or five days… but that also means that I put it in an airtight container and did not leave it out on the counter for more than twenty minutes or so at a time.
+If you find yourself wondering how long does egg salad last in the fridge, I personally wouldn’t dare let this easy egg salad sandwiches recipe (or any other egg salad recipe) sit in my fridge for more than four or five days… but that also means that I put it in an airtight container and did not leave it out on the counter for more than twenty minutes or so at a time.

 You need to be a little bit more careful with both eggs and mayo, so that is my recommendation on how long you can store this before consuming or tossing it in the trash.